 How to diagnose if you have a misleading application:

-- Your computer may lock you out and show a picture of yourself with a CIA or FBI warning that you have dowloaded porn or something else illegal
+Your computer may lock you out and show a picture of yourself with a CIA or FBI warning that you have downloaded porn or something else illegal

-- Because these are "applications" as opposed to viruses, they are very difficult to remove.
-Many virus programs are unable to completely remove these, therefore contacting a professional to do a proper and full removal is highly recommended.
+Because these are “applications” as opposed to viruses, they are very difficult to remove.
+Many anti-virus programs are unable to completely remove these, therefore contacting a professional to do a proper and full removal is highly recommended.

 Fake Security Assessment Tools